joanroig/cloud-invoicing/README.md

 For the purpose of this project, the script will be responsible for sending requests to the App Engine server on behalf of an allowed user, which is needed to go through IAP.

 - Open your spreadsheet, in the menu open `Extensions > Apps Script`
-- Go to the configuration of the Apps Script, toggle the `Show "appsscript.json" manifest file in editor` checkbox.
+- Go to the settings of the Apps Script and toggle the `Show "appsscript.json" manifest file in editor` checkbox.
-- Also in the configuration, assign the Project Number of the Google Cloud project (get it [here](https://console.cloud.google.com/home/dashboard)).
+- Also in settings, assign the Project Number of the Google Cloud project (get it [here](https://console.cloud.google.com/home/dashboard)).
+- Go to [credentials](https://console.cloud.google.com/apis/credentials) and create a new OAuth 2.0 Client ID of type `Web application`.
+You will need to provide a redirect URL with the format `https://script.google.com/macros/d/{SCRIPT_ID}/usercallback`, where SCRIPT_ID is the ID provided in the Apps Script settings.
+More information [here](https://github.com/googleworkspace/apps-script-oauth2#redirect-uri).
 - Copy the `appsscript.json` and the `Code.gs` file from the examples/Apps Script folder in the Apps Script files.
 - Edit the `Code.gs` file to add your own credentials:
-  - Go to [credentials](https://console.cloud.google.com/apis/credentials) and create a new OAuth 2.0 Client ID of type `Web application`.
-Use the Client ID and Client Secret for the values of `CLIENT_ID` and `CLIENT_SECRET` respectively.
+  - Use the Client ID and Client Secret for the values of `CLIENT_ID` and `CLIENT_SECRET` respectively.
   - Use the Client ID of the `IAP-App-Engine-app` (find it in [credentials](https://console.cloud.google.com/apis/credentials) under the OAuth 2.0 Client IDs) for the value of `IAP_CLIENT_ID`.
   - The `IAP_URL` is the server URL that ends with `.appspot.com`.

 ## Running in the cloud

 Now you should be able to find a menu called `Generate Invoices` in your spreadsheet (refresh the page if not).
-Click the `Run now` option and the invoices will appear in your Drive folder.
+Click the `Run now` option.

+On the first run you will need to login with your gmail and enable the access and check the Apps Script executions for details (you should find an URL to enable the access in the execution log).

 ### Debugging